 - if you are happy with your weight, 10% of your calories can be made of sugar.
 So you can choose products with 10% of sugar to eat on a regular basis and with 15% to eat when you need a treat.

 - if you are trying to lose weight, you should cut on sugar, so don't choose products with more than 5% of sugar...
-It is going to be difficult, but you will be able to find them.
+Do you think it will be difficult to find?
+Our sweety helps you!

 Saturated fats are fats that our body can't break down, thus contributing to increased cholesterol (LDL).
 To find out the level of saturated fats of a product, you should check its value per 100g in the nutritional information.

 Look for products with less than 2% of saturated fat.

 3) Ingredients list

 Yes, we know that some products have an extensive list of ingredients and it would be very tedious to have to read it every time we buy something.
 So, let's give you some tips: